MaskSR/MaskSR2/index.md

 ## UrbandSound8K Examples

-The following examples are generated using the hyper-parameter gamma=2
+The following examples are generated using the classifier-free guidance weight gamma=2

 ### Air conditioner